TonyBogdanov/mockable-annotations/README.md

 ## Providers

-The included `MockableAnnotationReader` mocks annotations using annotations providers for class, method and property level annotations respectively.
+The included `MockableAnnotationReader` mocks annotations using annotation providers for class, method and property level annotations respectively.
 Use any of the `[clear|get|set|add][Class|Method|Property]MockProvider(s)` methods to register your providers.
 The methods expect instances of the respective interfaces, so you can even build your own provider if required.